atararazin/Ex3-AP/README.md

 Shows the path an airplane has gone on a map of the world

 ## About
 You know the map that they show on flights of the distance the plane has gone?
-As a huge traveling fan, I have spent nice portion of 12 hour flights just watching the distance the plane has gone.This project was the third assignment in my Advanced Programming II course.
+As a huge traveling fan, I have spent nice portion of 12 hour flights simply watching the the plane inch forward on the screen.
+This project does exactly that (and more!)
+I developed this as the  third assignment in my Advanced Programming II course.

 ## How to run
 Theoretically, this program runs with the Flight Gear (I talk about Flight Gear extensively here: